tommiv/ngx_http_imgproc/docs/01 - Installation.md

 Based on <s>actual events</s> [this article](http://articles.slicehost.com/2007/10/17/ubuntu-lts-adding-an-nginx-init-script).

 If you used the same binary path as me, just put `/docs/nginx-imp` script to `/etc/init.d/`.
-Otherwise open it first and replace DAEMON and PIDFILE variables at lines 15-16 with your own values.
+Otherwise open it first and replace DAEMON and PIDFILE values at lines 15-16 with your own ones.

-Make script executable
+Make the script executable

 ```
 sudo chmod +x /etc/init.d/nginx-imp